Dhruvibansal/CSS/README.md

 # JAVA-CSS
-Here in mypage.html you can see the basic styling as internal css
+Here in mypage.html you can see the basic styling like how to style border , border width, colour , height etc .as internal css